saminiir/saminiir.github.io/_posts/2016-06-26-configuring-arch-linux-on-dell-xps-15.markdown

 $ echo freezer | sudo /sys/power/pm_test
 $ systemctl suspend
+$ systemctl hybrid-sleep

 {% endhighlight %}

 Go through the different stages (`freezer`, `devices`..) and watch the output of `journalctl -r` for what goes wrong.

+## Locking screen on sleep

+I want to lock the screen (`slock`) whenever the system is put to sleep.

+This can be achieved by setting systemd units that have the `sleep.target` activated[^systemd-sleep-service].
+See more examples from `dotfiles/systemd`:

+{% highlight bash %}

+$ cat /etc/systemd/system/suspend@saminiir.service
+[Unit]
+Description=User suspend actions
+Before=sleep.target

+[Service]
+User=%I
+Type=simple
+Environment=DISPLAY=:0
+ExecStart=/usr/bin/slock
+ExecStartPost=/usr/bin/sleep 1

+[Install]
+WantedBy=sleep.target

+$ systemctl enable suspend@saminiir.service

+{% endhighlight %}

+# Networking: netctl, Unbound

+Use whatever network manager that rows your boat.
+I have experience in NetworkManager, but the default `netctl` in Arch Linux might be worth using too.

+I've used `dnsmasq` in the past, but `unbound` seems like a cool caching DNS resolver that handles DNSSEC as well.

+{% highlight bash %}

+$ pacman -S expat unbound

+{% endhighlight %}

+See the documentation how to configure it.
+Most importantly your `/etc/resolv.conf` should point to `127.0.0.1` to use your own DNS program.

+{% highlight bash %}

+$ cat /etc/resolv.conf
+# Generated by resolvconf
+domain lan
+nameserver 127.0.0.1

+{% endhighlight %}

 # Browser: Firefox

 I use Firefox.
 With a high DPI screen, however, you should increase the pixel density.
 Go to `about:config` and set the `layout.css.devPixelsPerPx` to 2.

+# Backups: rsnapshot

+I use `rsnapshot`[^rsnapshot].
+TODO.

+# Password Management: pass

+This is kind of an extra section, since password management is pretty personal.
+I, however, have liked the utility `pass`, which is a simplistic bash script for linux utilities like `pwgen`.

+{% highlight bash %}

+$ pacman -S pass

+# Or if you have an existing pass-store, e.g. in a private cloud, symlink the folder ~/.password-store to it
+$ pass init

+{% endhighlight %}

+`pass` uses your gpg-keys for encrypting/decrypting the files by default.
+See my earlier [blog post]({% post_url 2016-01-24-cryptographic-identity-gpg %}) on how to establish GPG.

+Then, synchronize the `~/.password-store` between computers however you like.

 # Gaming: Steam/Wine